dufflink/vfont/README.md

 }
 ```
 ## Roadmap
-Next step is creating a script which will parse the `Info.plist` file and will generate the font classes for UIKit and the extensions for SwiftUI automatically.
-The generated structures are going to have the same structure like in the [Font class](https://github.com/dufflink/vfont/edit/master/README.md#font-class) section abowe.
+- Next step is creating a script which will parse the `Info.plist` file and will generate the font classes for UIKit and the extensions for SwiftUI automatically.
+The generated code are going to have the same structure like in the [Font class](https://github.com/dufflink/vfont/edit/master/README.md#font-class) section abowe.

+- Support tvOS, watchOS and macOS

 ## License
 VFont is released under the MIT license.
 [See LICENSE](https://github.com/dufflink/vfont/blob/master/LICENSE.md) for details.